What are performance car camshafts? And should you upgrade yours? Find this out and more in our guide to performance cams.

 The reason is that the pressurised inlet air and the fuel that is added along with it, would just be thrown out of the exhaust, increasing emissions, exhaust temps and back pressure, but wasting a huge amount of power at the same time.

 Thanks to the way VTEC engines use one cam profile for low rpm use and another at high rpm, wild cams are less of an issue for driveability in a VTEC-equipped car as they can be in other engines.
-Unfortunately, Honda fit wild cams as standard in their performance VTEC engines and, for most situations, to take them any wilder would make the car undriveable.
+Unfortunately, Honda fit wild cams as standard in their performance VTEC engines, like in the EP3 and FN2 Civic Type Rs, and, for most situations, to take them any wilder would make the car undriveable.
 However, on milder VTEC engines this gives a great opportunity to increase top end power without ruining drivability.